Love Beneath our Feet

 The bust is based on a photograph taken in the mid-1860s by E. M. Sammis — one of the only confirmed photographs of him.
 He was already an old man.
 The speech often attributed to him may have been reconstructed.
 The face was not.

-A spaciousness that does not flare.
 The cut arms do not define him.
 The flattened back does not reduce him.

 For a moment, I think of Saint Martin with his broom.
 Of the Haitian men bent over sequined cloth.
 Different lands.
 Different ruptures.
 The same refusal to disappear.

-Fire guarding memory.
+This is fire guarding memory.

 Sweeping guarding dignity.